AlexChakmakian/ai301-contribution/README.md

 **PR Link:** [https://github.com/maplibre/maplibre-tile-spec/pull/1456]

-**PR Description:** The PR explains that this builds on the existing Biome setup by adding npm format scripts and making the TypeScript lint step check formatting too.
-The main goal is to prevent unformatted TypeScript from getting merged if a contributor does not have pre-commit installed locally.
+**PR Summary:** This PR builds on the existing Biome setup for the TypeScript code.
+It adds Biome as a TypeScript dev dependency, adds working format scripts, makes the TypeScript lint step check formatting, and adds an autofix.ci job so formatting can be applied automatically on pull requests.
+The main goal is to prevent unformatted TypeScript from getting merged while also reducing manual work for contributors.

 **Maintainer Feedback:**
 - June 19: Copilot suggested using biome format instead of biome check because the issue is only about formatting.
 I agreed with the feedback and updated the scripts so Biome only runs as a formatter.

-**Status:** Open / awaiting maintainer review
+- June 20: A maintainer asked if the PR could add an autofix or pre-commit hook so contributors do not have to manually fix formatting.
+I updated the PR by adding a TypeScript job to the existing autofix.ci workflow.
+It runs just ts::fmt and lets autofix-ci/action commit formatting fixes automatically.
+- June 22: The maintainer merged the PR and thanked me for the contribution.

+**Status:** Merged

 ---